 1) Do people know who you are?
 Remember, it's not who you know it's who knows you.
 Press releases, being involved in the community, giving something back, advertising, marketing - they all play a role in building brand awareness.
 Being involved in your community will do some incredible things to speed up your growth.

 3) Are you producing outstanding images?
 This is all about the finished product.
-Are you a great photographer or does your work look like everybody elses?
+Are you a great photographer or does your work look like everybody else's?
 I've written this a few dozen times in other posts: Look at every image in your online gallery and portfolio and ask one question, "If this was the only image I could show, would I get the job?"
 If "YES" then it stays, if "NO" or even questionable, don't show it!

 4) Are you a one trick pony?
-You need a little diversity in your skill set so you can expand a little outside your specialty.
+You need a little diversity in your skill set so you can expand outside your specialty.
 You never know who's going to walk through your door and what kind of help they're going to need.
 You should be working to develop a couple of strong secondary specialties.

 5) Are you competitive on what you offer for your services, prices and finished products?
-Everyone always thinks they need to lower prices to beat their competitors, but lower prices simply change the dynamics of the entire market and most often, NOT for the better.
+Everyone always thinks they need to lower prices to beat their competitors, but lower prices change the dynamics of the entire market and most often, NOT for the better.
 In a guest post a few years ago, my good buddy Cliff Mautner wrote:

 "I felt the need to add a bit of value to their collection in lieu of reducing my pricing – which I was dead set against.
-I added hour here, a flexible payment plan there, and things fell into place nicely."
+I added an hour here, a flexible payment plan there, and things fell into place nicely."

 8) Are you attending every possible program and workshop you can?
-Besides PPE, IUSA and WPPI check out Shutter Fest next April.
+Besides PPE, IUSA and WPPI ShutterFest is coming up in two weeks.
 There are more things coming and being announced almost every day and they're not hard to follow if you make it a point to keep a lot of key players in your tweet stream.
 JB Sallee is hitting the road for a national tour; Bob Davis is teaching in the Chicago area every Thursday night in May and the list goes on and on.
 You need to pay attention to your market.

 Years ago Rollei ran an ad in the major professional photographic magazines.
 The headline said, "While Hasselblad has slept, Rollei turned dreams into reality!"
 They even showed a picture of a Hasselblad in the background, on a pillow!
 Remember, I was president of Hasselblad at the time and couldn't have loved the ad more.
 I even called their ad agency and offered to pay for more runs of the ad.
-The ad was a big contributor that year to helping us continue to build awareness for Hasselblad!
+The ad was a significant contributor that year to helping us continue to build awareness for Hasselblad!

 I know how frustrating it is to have competitors in your face, but that's what keeps you on your toes too.
 If you're a tennis player, people always say your game improves when you play with somebody better than you.
 Well, in business it's the same.
-A tough economy and competition forces us to look at things we should have looked at a long time ago in our marketing efforts, running our business and even the way we photograph.
+A tough economy and competition force us to look at things we should have looked at a long time ago in our marketing efforts, running our business and even the way we photograph.

 I guess it's just a great day for the world according to Cliff Mautner and I can't think of a better close than his quote: